Help! Weight Gain in Pregnancy: A List of Foods To Keep You Healthy

 - Green Leafy Vegetables

 - Green Vegetables

 - Orange/Yellow Vegetables

 - Coconut (and Coconut Oil)

 - Bone Broth

 - Full-Fat, Grass-Fed Dairy: Whole Cow Milk, Yogurt, or Cheese

 - Chia Seeds: Full of protein, healthy fats, dietary fiber, minerals, vitamins, and antioxidants

-A good pregnancy diet helps you feel better, gain less weight, grow a healthy baby, and increases your chances at a natural birth.
-Pregnancy is not a time to lose weight or go on diets, but it is a time to really look at what foods you are consuming.
+A good pregnancy diet helps you feel better, gain less weight, grow a healthy baby, and increases your chances at a positive birth experience.
+Pregnancy is not a time to purposefully lose weight or go on diets, but it is a time to really look at what foods you are consuming.
 By removing processed foods full of sugars and focusing on increasing the intake of vegetables, healthy fats, and high-quality sources of protein, you will be benefiting your health and the health of your baby.